THE CHALLENGE

 Ship It, Plug It In, Walk Away

-One of the biggest operational costs in multi-site networking is the site visit.
+Site visits are one of the biggest operational costs in multi-site networking.
 Sending an engineer to every location for router installation, configuration, and testing adds up quickly, especially when sites are geographically spread or have limited access windows.

-Peplink's zero-touch provisioning removes that requirement for the majority of deployments.
-The process works like this:
+Zero-touch provisioning removes that requirement for the majority of deployments:

 - We configure the router's full settings in InControl2 before the hardware ships: WAN profiles, VLANs, firewall rules, SpeedFusion tunnels, Wi-Fi SSIDs, and any site-specific parameters.